scala/scala-lang/blog/_posts/2024-02-06-scala-center-2024-roadmap.md

 Thanks to your support, and with the help of all the [people behind Scala](https://www.scala-lang.org/community/#whos-behind-scala), we came this far!
 Help us go even further by [supporting the Scala Center](https://scala.epfl.ch/faqs.html).

-You can find our detailed roadmap for the current quarter [here](https://scala.epfl.ch/projects.html), and track our progress by looking at our [quarterly reports](https://scala.epfl.ch/records.html), or by browsing the [Scala Center Updates](https://contributors.scala-lang.org/c/scala-center/25) category of the Scala Contributors forum.
+You can find our [detailed roadmap for the current quarter](https://scala.epfl.ch/projects.html), and track our progress by looking at our [quarterly reports](https://scala.epfl.ch/records.html), or by browsing the [Scala Center Updates](https://contributors.scala-lang.org/c/scala-center/25) category of the Scala Contributors forum.